-I’m color blind and hate to draw so as a visual artist I’ve had to develop non-traditional methods of using paint, photos, materials and text to convey my point-of-view.
+I’m color blind and can’t/don’t draw so as a visual artist I’ve had to develop non-traditional methods of using paint, photos, materials and text to convey my point-of-view.

 So be it.